zachlp2016/little_shop/extensions.md

 ---

-## Turing student uses a different project's team code base (counts as 1 extension point)

-(working on this story presumes your team and another team has completed 100% of the user stories for the project; instructors may provide a codebase to work on instead but will count toward this 1 point of effort)

-You will not use your group's project code to implement other extension work.

-You will be assigned a code base by your instructors, and you will fork their repo and add your own work to your own repo.

-You will deploy the code to your own new Heroku instance.

-#### Mod 2 Learning Goals reflected:

-- Understanding MVC
-- Rails development (including routing)
-- Understanding HTTP statelessness and sessions
-- Software Testing

----

 ## Users can rate items (counts as 1 extension point)

 Users will have the ability to leave ratings for items they have successfully purchased.